-Grassroots International works around the world to help small farmers and other small producers, indigenous peoples and women win resource rights: the human rights to land, water and food.
+Grassroots International supports small farmers and producers, Indigenous Peoples and women working around the world to win resource rights: the human rights to land, water and food.

-We are a funder that supports community-led initiatives and movements worldwide, with special focus in Brazil, Haiti, Mesoamerica and the Middle East.
-We also partner with global networks like the Via Campesina, which includes more than 250 million small farmers and farm workers organizing in 71 nations.
+We are a funder that supports community-led initiatives and movements worldwide, with special focus in Brazil, Haiti, Mesoamerica, the Middle East and West Africa.
+We also partner with global networks like the Via Campesina, which includes more than 250 million small farmers and farm workers organizing in more than 70 nations.

 We are an advocate for social justice, working with U.S.-based allies to move public policy toward justice and fairness, particularly trade, climate and food/agriculture policies.